finn0connor/finn0connor/README.md

 # Hi, I'm Finn - Welcome to my GitHub 👍

-This is where you can see some of the work I have done!
+This is where you can explore a selection of my work across mechanical engineering, data science, and quantitative applications.

+---

-## About Me
+## 👋 About Me

+I’m a Mechanical & Manufacturing Engineering student at Trinity College Dublin, currently completing an integrated Master’s degree.

+My work combines:
+- ⚙️ Core mechanical engineering (thermodynamics, fluid mechanics, design)
+- 📊 Data science and computational modelling
+- ⚡ Applications to energy systems and trading

+Alongside my degree, I have experience working in energy trading, where I apply programming, data analysis, and quantitative methods to real-world market problems.

+---

+## 📊 What You'll Find Here

+This GitHub includes a mix of academic, technical, and applied projects:

+- ⚙️ **Mechanical Engineering**
+  Simulation, CAD, thermodynamics, fluid mechanics, and design projects

+- 📊 **Data Science & Modelling**
+  Python-based analysis, machine learning, and time series modelling

+- ⚡ **Energy & Markets**
+  Projects related to energy systems, price forecasting, and market analysis

+---

-## Platforms and Software
+## 🛠️ Platforms and Software

 ### Languages
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)